echo511/Plupload/readme.txt

 Basic implementation:

+Don't forget to load jQuery and jQuery UI manually.

-There is no need for including any JS or Css in head.
+There is no need for including any extra JS or Css in head.
 Everything is done automatically.
 If you prefer to do it by yourself then disable magic.

     <?php